Sukkot 2026: What You Need to Know This Year

 Sukkot Work Restrictions You Should Know

 Sukkot work restrictions apply differently to the various days of the holiday period.
-The first day (and second day outside Israel) carry full holiday restrictions similar to Shabbat—no driving, working, handling money, or cooking from scratch.
+The first day (and second day outside Israel) carries full holiday restrictions similar to Shabbat, no driving, working, handling money, or cooking from scratch.
 Food preparation that enhances the holiday celebration is generally permitted, but specific rules vary between communities.

 The intermediate days (Chol Hamoed) allow more flexibility.
 Many people work, run errands, and handle necessary business while maintaining the holiday's festive character.